I hate, detest, despise and loathe SATs. Strong words I know.

 #6 Do we really need to know this?

-Most adults have no idea what the SATs are asking our 6 and 10 year olds to do!
+Most adults have no idea what the SATs are asking 10 year olds to do!
 Have a look below:

 How are your modal verbs, expanded noun phrases or relative clauses?
 Wouldn’t you just think the best thing to do would be to create a wonderful environment to encourage fabulous writing?
 Mmmm…